 Note that our Lemur template has been designed for general use, while the TouchOSC template has been designed specifically for guitarists.
-(An instructional video about using the Lemur template can be found here, and an instructional video about using the TouchOSC template can be found .)
+(An instructional video about using the Lemur template can be found here, and an instructional video about using the TouchOSC template can be found here.)
 Both templates display the currently selected rackspace and variation prominently; the Lemur template also displays the caption of a text label in the "Songnotes" field.

-There's absolutely no requirement you use either template (in fact, we encourage you to create your own custom OSC environments!) but if you'd like to experiment with them, relaunch Gig Performer (remember, you quit it at the end of step #2 above) and then touch the Tuner On/Off button in the template.
+If you'd like to experiment with either template, relaunch Gig Performer (remember, you quit it in step 3 above) and then touch the Tuner On/Off button in the template.
 Gig Performer should immediately go to Tuner View.
-(If for some reason the Tuner On/Off button doesn't work, double-check that the directions in steps#1 and #2 above have been followed precisely to ensure correct bidirectional communications between the device running your OSC app and the computer running Gig Performer.)
+(If for some reason the Tuner On/Off button doesn't work, double-check that the directions in steps #1 and #2 above have been followed precisely to ensure correct bidirectional communications between the device running your OSC app and the computer running Gig Performer.)